Trust No One

 In this exciting psychological thriller by the Edgar-nominated author of Joe Victim, a famous crime writer struggles to differentiate between his own reality and the frightening plot lines he's created for the page.

-His novels tell of brutal murders and bad people.
+His novels tell of brutal murders and bad men.

 But the stories haven't.
-As his control loosens, Jerry confesses his worst secret: the books are real.
+And as his control loosens, Jerry confesses his worst secret: the books are real.
 He remembers committing the crimes.

 His friends, family and carers say it's all his head.
 He's just confused.